 Having a student move away from home for the first time can be a daunting process.
+Deakin's on-campus student accommodation at the Melbourne Burwood Campus, Geelong Waurn Ponds Campus and Warrnambool Campus, is particularly suited to first-year students who may not have lived away from home before.
+Find out more at deakin.edu.au/studentlife/residences/index.
 Our Off-Campus Housing Service helps students find safe, student-friendly accommodation.
 We strive to educate and inform students and their families about housing options as well as tenancy rights and responsibilities.
 We have an intimate knowledge of the local area, local landlords and the types of students in various properties.
 This means we can help students studying similar courses or coming from similar backgrounds to link in together, where possible.
 Visit deakin.edu.au/houseme.